 - Short-term certificates of deposit

 Money market funds are accounts that can be opened at banks or credit unions to earn extra interest.
-They are very safe, but there can be issues with liquidity in the event yours is administered by a mutual fund company.
+They are very safe, but there can be issues with liquidity in the event yours is run by a mutual fund company.
 You may lose access to your cash if the financial markets shut down, which is precisely what happened to many investors on September 11.